ng-alain/delon/packages/form/widgets/tree-select/index.en-US.md

 - Data source of `tree-select` must have keys of `title`、`key`

-## Import module
+## How to use

-Non-built-in modules, Should be import `TreeSelectWidgetModule` in [json-schema.module.ts](https://github.com/ng-alain/ng-alain/blob/master/src/app/shared/json-schema/json-schema.module.ts#L11).
+Non-built-in modules need to additionally register `withTreeSelectWidget` in [json-schema](https://github.com/ng-alain/ng-alain/blob/master/src/app/shared/json-schema/index.ts#L9).

 ## API